purol/HEP-CNN/README.md

     training:
         randomSeed1: 123456
         nDataLoaders: 4
 . `path` is the path of the h5 file.
 I do not care about `xsec` and `ngen`.
-I just set them to be zero.
+I just set them to be one.
 In this case, weights for each events becomes 1.
 If you want to change the weight, you need to change `xsec` or `ngen`.

 Do

+    python train_labelByUser_256256_multi.py --batch <the number of batch> --device <device number> --model <the name of model you use> -o <path of output file> -c <path of configuration file> --epoch <the number of epoch>

+, which train CNN and produce output file.

+For instance,

     python train_labelByUser_256256_multi.py --batch 32 --device 1 --model defaultnorm1 -o ../result/ -c ./config_multi.yaml --epoch 50